Settings, Layers & Offline Maps

 On the map

-Here's Auto POI while following a route — markers dropped along the way, and the Nearby POIs overlay listing the nearest of each category:
+Here's Auto POI while following a route with a 10 km Search Radius — fuel and restaurant markers strung out along the road ahead, and the Nearby POIs overlay listing the nearest of each category:

-The Nearby POIs overlay (left) shows the nearest of each category with its green (on the line) or red (detour) dot and an Along track label — here the fuel stop is on the line, the restaurant is a short detour.
-Matching markers are dropped on the map.
+The Nearby POIs overlay (left) shows the nearest of each category with its green (on the line) or red (detour) dot and an Along track label — here the restaurant is right on the route while the nearest fuel is a short detour.
+The markers follow the route ahead, with a few detour options off to the side — the wide radius at work.

 Overlays & Placement Mode